 The best way to end homelessness is to prevent it from occurring in the first place.

-Through six Community Services Centers and its emergency response operation, the Chicago Department of Family and Support Services (FSS) conducts intensive case management.
+Through six Community Services Centers and its emergency response team, the Chicago Department of Family and Support Services (FSS) conducts intensive case management.
 Every day we help people in crisis regain stability and retain their housing.
 We help them find employment, access public assistance programs, enroll in substance abuse programs and secure health and mental health care.
 FSS provides counseling and referrals for survivors of domestic violence.
 We can connect clients with resources to help mediate disputes with landlords and advocate on legal matters.

 Rental Assistance Program